 The problem is that not every insect is a nuisance.
 A pest is an animal or bug that is harmful to humans, plants, animals, or the environment as a whole, or that causes a nuisance and is detrimental in its own right.
 Ensign wasps, for example, are useful to have around because they pollinate flowers.

-Read on to find out more about the ensign wasp and how it can help you in your daily life.
+Click this link to find out more about the ensign wasp (Wikipedia) and how they can help you.

 What is an Ensign Wasp?

 Ensign wasps may resemble flies, but they are actually a distinct type of insect that you may have encountered in your home.
 These wasps have a unique appearance, with triangular abdomens that resemble flags.
 This trait has earned them the nickname of “hatchet wasps.”
 When these wasps move, their abdomens bob up and down in a manner that looks like flag-waving, which is how they got their name “ensign wasps.”
 So, if you have ever noticed a fly-like insect with a flag-like abdomen in your home, it is likely an ensign wasp.